K&DRC ZERO TO THREE MILE RUNNING CHALLENGE 2018

 On the 7th February 19 keen participants (only 2 lost through injury or not being able to make it) completed Brueton Parkrun in times varying from 28 minutes to 37 minutes and all with a smile and a great sense of achievement, and most of all a desire to keep on running.
 Their grit and determination have really been an inspiration throughout the whole club, and best of all they have bonded so well that they will be more than just running buddies for a long time to come..

 The course was repeated in 2016 with even more participants.
-This year (for 2017)we have made a few changes and the course is just over 5 weeks long, however numbers are limited as safety whilst out running is a priority.
+In 2017 we made a few changes and the course is just now just over 5 weeks long, but still with the final goal of completing Brueton Parkrun.

-The following was written by one of the course participants….
+The following were written by some of the course participants….

 Fiona – So, what is that makes you want to run in -1 degrees of utter coldness, go running in the rain and sleet and run up cul de sacs as steep as Everest?!
 Well, it’s the help and support of K&D running club and the expert coaching of Geoff, Simon and Tracy coupled with a great bunch of determined volunteers!.
 Our journey began on one cold evening in January where the club explained the training plan to get us to undertake our first 5k run.
 A flurry of fluorescent jackets later and we found ourselves running around the cycle track at the Norman Green athletics centre under the watchful eye of Simon.
 This and our Wednesday evening training with Geoff was the beginning of our run/walk training plan in the build up to our 5k park run.
 The roads around Dorridge seems to stretch for miles as we weaved in and out with the runs that Geoff and Tracy took us on.
 The coaching was seamless and we received an abundance of tips and advice on how to manage this challenge.
 As the weeks rolled on, so did the determination of everyone who had signed up.
 Our training plan set out a week by week view of training and rest days.
 So, the day eventually arrived – Brueton Parkrun.
 This was the day we had all worked so hard for.
 The K&D running club turned out to give us support as we took our places at the starting line.
 What a success as everyone completed the run, the memories of cold training nights and long roads now just a distant memory.
 The sense of achievement was unmeasurable as everyone gathered for the photo at the end.
 To achieve so much in such a short time with such professional support is amazing – so if you’re in the can’t run, won’t run camp give it a go!
 There are so many benefits of running and improving your fitness this has to be worth a go – getting healthy and having fun is just the start , so as the song says,” keep on running”………